Function

 )

-Splits string into a number of tokens not containing any of the characters in delimiter.
-A token is the (possibly empty) longest string that does not contain any of the characters in delimiters.
+A token is the (possibly empty) longest string that does not contain any of the bytes in delimiters.
+Note that separators will only be single bytes from delimiters.
 If max_tokens is reached, the remainder is appended to the last token.

-The result of g_strsplit_set (“:def/ghi:”, “:/”, -1) is a NULL-terminated vector containing the four strings “”, “def”, “ghi”, and “”.
+The result of g_strsplit_set (":def/ghi:/x", ":/", -1) is an array containing the five strings "", "def", "ghi", "", "x".

 Note that this function works on bytes not characters, so it can’t be used to delimit UTF-8 strings for anything but ASCII characters.